leomeyer/opdi_core/code/c/libraries/POCO/readme.txt

 4. Build:
 > make -s

-Cross-compiled Raspberry Pi binaries should link statically against POCO.
-This avoids the need to compile and install the POCO library binaries on the Raspberry.

 If you need to build POCO on Raspberry Pi, make sure that the libssl-dev library is installed:
 > sudo apt-get install libssl-dev